Why use a heat pump on an electric car?

 Reducing emissions

-As heat pumps consume less energy than resistance heaters, they can help reduce the car's carbon emissions.
-This can be particularly important for electric cars, which are often marketed as being more environmentally friendly than gasoline-powered vehicles.
+Because heat pumps use less energy than resistance heaters, they can help to reduce a car's carbon emissions.
+This can be particularly important for electric cars, which are often marketed as being more environmentally friendly than petrol vehicles.

 Read also: